5 Tips to Reduce Your Anxiety Today!

-Do you best to engage at least three of your senses simultaneously to anchor yourself in the here and now.
+Do your best to engage at least three of your senses simultaneously to anchor yourself in the here and now.
 Here are 2 scenarios for you to try:

-3. Focus on What's in Your Control: If you’re focused on people, places or things that out of your control or creating potential scenarios in your mind, those worrisome thoughts can consume you.
-They bring unpleasant physiological symptoms such as tight chest, shortness of breath, sweaty palms, racing thoughts, trouble concentrating.
+3. Focus on What's in Your Control: If you’re focused on people, places, or things that are out of your control or creating potential scenarios in your mind, those worrisome thoughts can consume you.
+They bring unpleasant physiological symptoms such as the tight chest, shortness of breath, sweaty palms, racing thoughts, trouble concentrating.
 Ugh!

 Remember, what you focus on magnifies.
 The only thing you can control in life is how you react or respond to any situation.
 You can’t control people, places, or things, so why focus on that?
 Take a step back from the situation creating the anxiety (if possible) and then focus on what you can do to help yourself calm down, stay safe, and ask for help when needed.